mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Give the modules names that become part of the ubiquitous language.
 Modules are part of** **the model and their names should reflect insight into the domain. **

 **This often yields low coupling between modules, but if it doesn’t look for a way to change** **the model to disentangle the concepts, or an overlooked concept that might be the basis of** **a module that would bring the elements together in a meaningful way.
 Seek low coupling** **in the sense of concepts that can be understood and reasoned about independently.
-Refine** **the model until it partitions according to high-­‐level domain concepts and the corresponding** **code is decoupled as well. **
+Refine** **the model until it partitions according to high-level domain concepts and the corresponding** **code is decoupled as well. **

 \(aka Packages\)